progaymanalaiwah/DBProtons/README.md

 ## Tbale Content

-### The Functions Used To Fetch Data From Datapase
+### The functions used to fetch data from datapase

   * select
   * form